alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 But it's quite striking that we're a long long way from the "everything is broken" territory people might instinctively expect when they think about the fallout of disabling IPv4, even when considering systems without a functioning CLAT.

+Once we put it all together, we now have a network that consists of:
+* A NAT64 gateway (whether hosted by our ISP, or elsewhere)
+* IPv6-only clients that use DNS64 to direct _most_ of their legacy IPv4 traffic to the NAT64 gateway, getting them 99% of the way
+* IPv6-only clients that also support a CLAT routing _all_ of their legacy IPv4 traffic to the NAT64 gateway, getting them the remaining 1% of the way

-But we're still left in one of two non-ideal situations:
+But for the devices that don't work at all, or which don't support a CLAT, we're still left in one of a few non-ideal situations:
-* Waiting for our OS vendor to implement a CLAT; or
+* Waiting for our OS vendor to implement a CLAT;
+* Begging our device vendor to not treat IPv6-only networks as 'broken'; or
-* Complaining about individual apps still relying on IPv4, on GitHub issues which are [sometimes over 10 years old](https://github.com/ValveSoftware/steam-for-linux/issues/3372).
+* Complaining about individual apps using IPv4 literals [on GitHub issues which are sometimes over 10 years old](https://github.com/ValveSoftware/steam-for-linux/issues/3372).

-Neither of these are particularly great options.
+None of these are particularly great options.
 But there is an alternative.

 As of 2020, there's a shining fix to our predicament available, in the form of IPv6-_mostly_.
 In order to understand where IPv6-mostly comes from, I can't avoid relaying the wonderful story of its inception, even though I know this post is already far too long.